NVE/Designsystem/doc-site/components/nve-stepper.md

   };
 };

-// Function to validate the current step const validateCurrentStep = (nveStepper: INveStepper) => {
+const validateCurrentStep = (nveStepper: INveStepper) => {
   const currentIndex = nveStepper.getCurrentIndex();
   // Example condition: Ensure the description is not empty return steps[currentIndex].description.trim() !== '';
 };

-// Function to log the current step index const logCurrentIndex = () => {
+const logCurrentIndex = () => {
   if (stepper.value) {
     const nveStepper = stepper.value as unknown as INveStepper;